 To build on and provide PUC direction in its current efforts to improve communications, this recommendation would require PUC to develop an agency-wide strategic communications plan and update it at least biennially.
-PUC should use the plan to develop effective means of communicating with its different audiences based on their needs and expectations as well as goals, and use robust metrics to planning would ensure communications are coordinated and effective.
+PUC should use the plan to develop effective means of communicating with its different audiences based on their needs and expectations as well as goals, and use robust metrics to assess its efforts and respond to changing dynamics and needs.
+This recommendation would help ensure the agency uses its limited resources effectively, provide guidance during periods of staff turnover, and enhance transparency of agency operations.